SAP-docs/btp-cloud-logging/docs/ingest-from-cloud-foundry-runtime-f5a7c99.md

 # Ingest from Cloud Foundry Runtime

-Shipping logs from applications deployed on SAP BTP Cloud Foundry can be configured in different ways.
+Shipping logs and resource usage metrics from applications deployed on SAP BTP Cloud Foundry can be configured in different ways.
 Even without any specific application logs, you can analyze your applications based on the automatically issued request logs from the Cloud Foundry router.
 Further, you can benefit from default contents, such as dashboards, index patterns, and retention settings.

 > ### Note:
 > You can also [Ingest via OpenTelemetry API Endpoint](ingest-via-opentelemetry-api-endpoint-fdc78af.md).